5 reviews for COPD Rescue Pack

-If you buy a COPD rescue pack it is intended for those who suffer with COPD (Chronic Obstructive Pulmonary Disease) to be used when a reliever inhaler (such as a blue Salbutamol inhaler) is no longer providing relief.
-A COPD rescue pack should be used when you are experiencing a COPD flare up.
+If you buy a COPD rescue pack it is intended for those who suffer from COPD (Chronic Obstructive Pulmonary Disease) to be used when a reliever inhaler (such as a blue Salbutamol inhaler) is no longer providing relief.
+A COPD rescue pack should be used when you are experiencing a COPD flare-up.
 Your doctor or prescriber will be able to inform you when you should be using a COPD rescue pack.

 You can buy COPD rescue packs for future use from e-Surgery and they can be ordered with a simple health questionnaire.
-If you would like to learn more information before you buy COPD rescue packs online you can find useful articles from the NHS.
-Alternatively use our free Ask A Pharmacist service to support any underlying questions you might have.
+If you would like to learn more information before you buy COPD rescue packs online use our free Ask-A-Pharmacist service to support any underlying questions you might have.

 Whenever you buy COPD rescue packs they will contain a steroid called Prednisolone.
 You will be given 30 prednisolone tablets to be taken over 5 days (6 x 5mg tablets) and should take 6 tablets each day.